da2001/phantom-bridge/README.md

 ## Config
 * open index.js with your favorite text-editor
-* search for the `devialet_ipaddress` and rename this to the IP Adress of your Devialet Bridge
+* search for the `devialet_ipaddress` and rename this to the IP Address of your Devialet Bridge
 * save your changes

-Note: It is recommend to set a fixed ip Adress for the bridge.
+Note: It is recommend to set a fixed ip address for the bridge.
 You can do this within the webinterface of your Devialet bridge.
-This interface is located at http://"bridge_ip_adress":8000/
+This interface is located at http://"bridge_ip_address":8000/

 ## Start the phantom-brdige